 You can save a significant amount of money, and ensure that your recipient gets a whole lot more, if you send your funds via a specialist money transfer company.
-These companies usually offer exchange rates far superior to the banks — do an online comparison to check — and also charge much lower fees.
+These companies usually offer exchange rates far superior to the banks and also charge much lower fees.

 Lionel is spending two years working in LA for a production company, but he stays in regular contact with his elderly parents back home in Gent, Belgium.
 His parents need some funds to help pay off a debt to a previous landlord, so Lionel plans to send them $1,000 from the United States.
 Rather than approach his bank, he compares two money transfer companies to see which one can save him money on his transaction.

 Money transfer company 2